-- 10. Either council may become aware of a suspected fraud, bribery, corruption or an irregularity through a number of means, including the following:

-- the councils' financial procedure rules;

-- the whistleblowing policy;

-- planned audit work;

-- operation of proper procedures

-- Anti-Money Laundering Policy

-- 11. Appendices A and B to this response plan provide further guidance on detection and awareness (appendix A) and action and controls for fraud prevention (appendix B). - 12.
+- 10. Either council may become aware of a suspected fraud, corruption or an irregularity through a number of means, including the following: - Councillors, staff, an organisation or person acting on behalf of the council reporting fraud or irregularity to the appropriate employee in accordance with South Oxfordshire District Council's Financial Procedure Rules. - Officers reporting to their chief officer any loss or irregularity, or suspected irregularity, affecting cash, stock, property, computer held data, or other matters having implications of a financial nature in accordance with Vale of White Horse District Council's Financial Regulations. - The whistleblowing policy, - Planned audit work, - Operation of proper procedures. - 11.
+Appendices A and B to this response plan provide further guidance on detection and awareness (appendix A) and action and controls for fraud prevention (appendix B). - 12.
 A person may raise a concern verbally but preferably in writing to ensure they reflect allegations accurately to those conducting any investigation that may arise.
-The councils' whistleblowing policy provides guidance including help on responding to allegations.
+The councils' whistleblowing policy provides guidance on responding to allegations.
 Some information is set out below. - 13.
 In a written allegation, an individual should include any background information including names and relevant dates, places and the reasons for the particular concern.
 However, an individual can raise a concern by telephone or in a meeting with the person they are notifying of the concern.
-The earlier the individual raises a concern, the easier it is to investigate the allegation and/or take preventative action. - 14.
-An individual may choose to report the concerns anonymously.
+The earlier the individual raises a concern, the easier it is to investigate the allegation and/or take preventative action.

+- 14. An individual may choose to report the concerns anonymously.
 Concerns expressed anonymously are much less powerful and therefore more difficult to investigate.
 The monitoring officer will use their discretion in deciding whether to progress an anonymous allegation beyond the initial enquiry stage. - 15.
-When reporting a concern, an individual must not: - approach or accuse any individuals directly - convey suspicions or facts to anyone (within or outside of the councils) other than those indicated in the councils' whistleblowing policy, unless specifically asked to do so by the monitoring officer, the section 151 (chief finance) officer if they have become responsible for the case, or investigating officer (if the case has progressed to investigation) - attempt to investigate the matter unless asked to do so by the monitoring officer, the section 151 (chief finance) officer if they have become responsible for the case, or the investigating officer (if the case has progressed to investigation). - 16.
+When reporting a concern, an individual must not: - approach or accuse any individuals directly - convey suspicions or facts to anyone (within or outside of the council) other than those indicated in the council's whistleblowing policy, unless specifically asked to do so by the monitoring officer, the section 151 (chief finance) officer if they have become responsible for the case, or investigating officer (if the case has progressed to investigation) - attempt to investigate the matter unless asked to do so by the monitoring officer, the section 151 (chief finance) officer if they have become responsible for the case, or the investigating officer (if the case has progressed to investigation). - 16.
 When reporting a concern, the individual must retain all evidence, passing it to the monitoring officer, the section 151 (chief finance) officer if they have become responsible for the case, or the investigating officer (if the case has progressed to investigation). - 17.
-As well as obtaining guidance from the councils' whistleblowing policy, Protect (protect-advice.org.uk) will give free,confidential and totally independent advice on how to proceed (by email or telephone 02031 172520).
+As well as obtaining guidance from the councils' whistleblowing policy, Public Concern at Work (pcaw.co.uk) will give free, confidential and totally independent advice on how to proceed (contact: helpline@pcaw.co.uk or telephone 020 7404 6609).